The main contributor for mental illness in the workplace is something we have all suffered from time to time.

 28% of us feel less productive at work because of stress, and an effective way of increasing your productivity is taking a step back from what you are working on and taking regular breaks throughout the day.

 From your morning commute to your usual breaks in the working day, take advantage of all of them and do something different.
-Use these times in the day to make some time for you.
-On my morning commute I actively avoid looking at my phone and enjoy getting lost in a good book!
+Use these times in the day to take some time for you.
+On my morning commute, I actively avoid looking at my phone and enjoy getting lost in a good book!
 However, if you're working remotely from home, as most of us now are!
 It can be hard to separate work from home life; there are some great tips for how to achieve a good work-life balance while working from home here.

 Sleep is the holy grail